 All quotations are valid for the day the quotation is offered.
 All quotations and cover are issued subject to acceptance by the insurer.
 A full copy of the insurers’ policy wording, terms and conditions is available upon request.
 Quotations sought through the OCI websites are provided based on certain assumptions.
-Payment for a quotation sought through an OCI website does not constitute evidence of cover, you will be contacted by phone following receipt of your payment to reconfirm your details and have your policy arranged.
+Payment for a quotation sought through an OCI website does not constitute evidence of cover, you will be contacted by phone following receipt of your payment to reconfirm your details and have your policyarranged.
 Cover does not come into force until it has been confirmed to you by OCI.
 The terms of your chosen policy shall take precedence over any statement, representation, act or omission which may have been made by OCI and which conflicts with any terms of your chosen policy.
 You must check all details on any proposal form or statement of facts and pay particular attention to any declaration you are asked to sign.
-It is important that you read all documents issued to you and ensure that you are aware of the cover, limits, warranties, conditions and other terms that apply.
-Failure to disclose all relevant information could result in your policy being cancelled, claims not being paid and difficulty in getting insurance elsewhere.
+It is important that you read all documents issued to you and ensure that you are aware of the cover, limits, suspensive conditions (warranties), endorsements, conditions and other terms that apply.
+Please note it is your responsibility and duty to answer all questions honestly and with reasonable care in order to provide complete and accurate information to insurers when arranging an insurance policy, failure to disclose all relevant information could result in your policy being cancelled, claims not being paid and difficulty in getting insurance elsewhere.

 Remuneration and Charges